learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ## Solution 1:  Use a `thisArg` to avoid the lost context bug

-Per the [forEach documentation][fed], we could pass a `thisArg` argument to `forEach` as its second argument, after the function expression, and things should work.
-And they do.
+Per the [forEach documentation][fed], we could pass a `thisArg` argument to `forEach` as its second argument, after the function expression.
+This explicitly provides a context for the function used inside `forEach`.
+Doing so fixes our bug.

-> **ASIDE**: Passing a `thisArg` is an option for the `forEach` as well as
+> **ASIDE**: This pattern works for `forEach` as well as `map`, `reduce` and
-> `map`, `reduce` and all the other collection-processing methods.
-The order
+> all the other collection-processing methods.
+Consult their documentation to
-> might vary slightly.
-It's **completely OK** to look up the documentation to
-> make make sure you're sending things in the proper order.
-Great developers
-> are always _memorize_ concepts and understanding but _look up_ argument order
-> and strange syntax.
+> see where a `thisArg` is expected.

 ```js
 let configuration = {